Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Conclusion

-It seems likely that these contrasting background assumptions represent a lower and upper bound for the number of highly eccentric early-stage ``peep"-like EMRIs that will be observed by LISA.
-The true figure may be greater than one per galaxy, but it is likely considerably less than 1,000 per galaxy.
+It seems likely that these contrasting background assumptions represent lower and upper bounds for the number of highly eccentric early-stage ``peep"-like EMRIs that will be observed by LISA.
+The true figure may be greater than one per galaxy, but it is likely considerably less than 1,000 per galaxy, and additionally sources which have formed prior to LISA's 4-year observing window must also be considered.
 Since our results indicate that any increase upon one per galaxy is likely to impinge upon the LISA sensitivity curve in such a way as to compromise successful extraction of detectable sources, it would seem that ``peep"-like orbits warrant further investigation.
+In particular, more closely modeling the assumptions of background assumption 4, would provide valuable insights into the entire EMRI spectrum and not just the highly eccentric undetectable sources being examined in this work.

 Detectability is not a strict requirement for astrophysical signals to cause confusion noise for other signals, as is the case for the millions of individually unresolvable galactic binaries that cause a foreground resulting in a modification to the noise curve \cite{barack_confusion_2004, bonetti_gravitational_2020}.
 Instead, one should compare the number of frequency bins to the number of signals and their behavior in the time-frequency domain.
-In this case, we only have $\mathcal{O}(10^3)$ signals as compared to the number of bins $\Omega / \Delta f \sim 0.5\times10^6$, where $\Omega\sim 4\times10^{-3}$~Hz is the bandwidth affected by this background, and $\Delta f = 1/T\sim 8\times10^{-9}$~Hz is the frequency bin width with 4 years of observation.
-Only in the case of assumption 3 do we find a number of signals that is similar to the number of bins with this observation time span.
+In this case, we only have $\mathcal{O}(10^3)$ signals as compared to the number of bins $\Omega / \Delta f \sim 0.5\times10^6$, where $\Omega\sim 4\times10^{-3}$~Hz is the bandwidth affected by these backgrounds, and $\Delta f = 1/T\sim 8\times10^{-9}$~Hz is the frequency bin width with 4 years of observation.
+Only in the cases of \textbf{Assumptions 3 and 4} do we find a number of signals that is similar to the number of bins with this observation time span.
 However, if many of the harmonics contribute significantly for these signals, there could be many time-frequency crossings per signal, potentially resulting in signal confusion noise, and this could be investigated in a follow-up study using realistic, highly eccentric EMRI waveforms alongside other signal types.

 Some potential ways to improve on this work will be to supplement our data with a more accurate code for sources that begin at $p=15M$ and inward, which have larger amplitudes and thus contribute to the background more.
 Another regime to look at is the potential of peeps in the galactic center, which may contribute to a galactic foreground of potentially unresolvable sources, though because they are closer, they too will have much larger amplitudes.
 Lastly, with LISA's recent adoption, there is likely to be a new constellation dynamics model in the coming years, which may impact the results of the waveform in the individual A and E channels.